syncfusion-content/javascript-docs/js/ColorPicker/Getting-Started.md

 Run the above code to render the following output.

-{% include image.html url="/js/ColorPicker/Getting-Started_images/Getting-Started_img3.png" Caption="Color Picker control"%}
+{% include image.html url="/js/ColorPicker/Getting-Started_images/Getting-Started_img3.png" %}

-### Add value with Selected Color
+## Add value with Selected Color

 You can add the value to **ListBox** with selected color by performing the button click event.
 The following script section defines the click event for the button element.